Correlated Poisson processes and self-decomposable laws: Conclusions and further inquiries

 It is apparent that, within the model discussed in the Section\myref{sdlaws}, from the self-decomposability alone we can only get pairs of \rv's $X,Y$ with \emph{positive correlations} $0<r_{XY}<1$ steered by the value of a parameter $a$.
 It would be interesting however to widen the scope of our models in order to achieve also Poisson processes whose correlation can span over all its possible values (both positive and negative) by changing the value of some numerical parameter.
-In this respect it is important to remark that while two \rv's $X$ and $Y$ which are, for instance, marginally exponentials can also be \emph{totally correlated} ($r_{XY}=1$), they can not instead be \emph{totally anti-correlated} ($r_{XY}=-1$) because this would imply some \emph{linear} dependence with a \emph{negative} proportionality coefficient, and that would be at odds with the fact that both our \rv's take arbitrary large, but only positive values.
-Hence two exponential \rv's $X$ and $Y$ can have a (linear) negative correlation, but up to a minimal value which in any case must be larger than $-1$.
-It is also fair to presume moreover that this minimum would be reached when between $X$ and $Y$ there is some kind of mutual functional, \emph{decreasing} dependence, albeit clearly \emph{not a linear} one (see some further remarks to this effect in the Appendix\myref{frechet}).
-A model to produce pairs $X,Y$ of \rv's which are marginally exponentials, and which -- following the value of a numerical parameter $a$ -- show all the possible correlation values will be discussed in a forthcoming paper
+In this respect it is important to remark -- as pointed out in the Section\myref{frechet} -- that while two \rv's $X$ and $Y$ which are, for instance, marginally exponentials can also be \emph{totally correlated} ($r_{XY}=1$), they can not instead be \emph{totally anti-correlated} ($r_{XY}=-1$) because this would imply some \emph{linear} dependence with a \emph{negative} proportionality coefficient, and that would be at odds with the fact that both our \rv's take arbitrary large, but only positive values.
+Hence two exponential \rv's $X$ and $Y$ can always have a negative correlation, but only up to a minimal value which in any case must be larger than $-1$.
+We also showed in the Section\myref{frechet} that this minimum is reached when between $X$ and $Y$ there is a peculiar kind of mutual functional, \emph{decreasing} dependence, albeit clearly \emph{not a linear} one.
+A model to produce pairs $X,Y$ of \rv's which are marginally exponentials, and which -- following the value of a numerical parameter $a$ -- show all the possible correlation values will be discussed in a subsequent paper